-A rough google translation of this detects the Swedish language and translates to “When stored in the drawer, the upper part of the compass is watered down in the box”
+A rough Google translation of this detects the Swedish language and translates to “When stored in the drawer, the upper part of the compass is watered down in the box”.
+Authentic Salvaged Sestrel Compass.

 The box containing the magnetic compass measures 15.5″ in length and width.
 The box is only 9″ tall.
 The total weight of this item is 41.7 pounds.